-Not only do you get to enjoy the colors, but a lot of the city’s top restaurants feature the fall harvest and the breweries get newly harvested hops to work with.
-You can take a short drive out to the Columbia River Gorge to admire waterfalls amongst the fiery colors.
+Not only do you get to enjoy the foliage, but a lot of the city’s top restaurants feature the fall harvest and the breweries get newly harvested hops to work with.
+You can take a short drive out to the Columbia River Gorge to admire waterfalls among fiery colors.

-3. Leavenworth, Washington
+2. Leavenworth, Washington

 Leavenworth is a Bavarian-style town just over 2 hours from Seattle.
 It’s a great place to visit in the fall for two reasons.
 First off, it’s one of the best places in the state to see fall foliage.
 Head to Lake Wenatchee to see the bright yellow trees reflected in the water.

 Leavenworth is also a great place to boulder.
 We’ve climbed here once and definitely want to go back.

-4. Shenandoah National Park, Virginia
+3. Shenandoah National Park, Virginia

-The most popular viewing spot here is the Skyline Drive, which gives you 105 miles of scenic byways to see the brilliant colors in the Blue Ridge Mountains.
+The most popular viewing spot here is Skyline Drive, which gives you 105 miles of scenic byways to see the brilliant colors in the Blue Ridge Mountains.

-5. Mackinac Island, Michigan
+4. Mackinac Island, Michigan

 It’s filled with Victorian architecture and because no cars are allowed on the island, you are literally forced to slow down.
 The resort on the island is also a National Historic Landmark.

 Local Tip: If you can’t make it to the island, you should try to check out Michigan’s Upper Peninsula.
 If you visit late September/early October, you’re sure to find beautifully vibrant reds, oranges, and gold.
 Porcupine Mountains Wilderness State Park is a great place to explore and there are a ton of waterfalls here too.

-6. Great Smoky Mountains National Park, Tennessee
+5. Great Smoky Mountains National Park, Tennessee

 You get the whole range of colors in the park since there are over 100 species of trees, and the Blue Ridge Parkway puts them on the map for one of the most scenic drives in the country.

-7. Denver, Colorado
+6. Denver, Colorado